I'm a librarian, author, editor, web

 attempting to turn left onto 4th St from the Booth Library parking lot

-at 5pm, getting called "Sue"
+at 5pm, getting called "Susan" (happens at least 2x/week)

 Other unusual jobs I've had, besides this one: Computer operator